 Save or bookmark the questions we’ve posed in this chapter because they will become relevant later in the book.
 However, we’re moving on.
 Don’t stop thinking about the body, because it is our next destination on this journey.

 This post is an excerpt from chapter 7.15 of Inventory of the Universe.

 Today I have a couple of videos for you both from Alex.
 This first one gives information about this blog post discussing comparative gene sizes of various living organisms.

 Nice explanation, a little technical BUT… just listen to Alex at 2 minutes where he talks about ‘4 letters: AT-CG’ that are the basic composition of every living organism.
 How he’s amazed at the complexity of life based on their organization.
 The initial image above could’ve expressed this idea as well.
 As he says ‘ridiculous’… except, that we’re all here!
 How?
 Why?

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Mouse has more Genes than a Human Being – That should Humble Us.
+Please use the Social Network links just below to share this information from The Explanation, A Mouse has more Genes than a Human Being – That should Humble Us.